 Holly Chard is a media historian whose research focuses on the American media industries from the late 1970s onwards, with an emphasis on Hollywood cinema.
-She lectures in Contemporary Screen Media, she teaches on a range of modules in Film, Television and Broadcast Media at the university’s Hastings campus
+She lectures in Contemporary Screen Media and teaches on a range of modules in Film, Television and Broadcast Media at the university’s Hastings campus

 Philip Connolly teaches on the broadcast media degrees in Hastings, drawing on his extensive backgrounds in both the television and film industries during the course of his teaching.
 He has worked for several major postproduction houses, including Framestore, Evolutions, Box TV, Red Bee and Ascent Media, on a range of shows including Top Gear, The Apprentice, Green Wing and Shipwrecked.

 Lance Dann is a writer, radio producer, sound designer and academic who was founder of the Radio Art group Noiseless Blackboard Eraser and an Associate Member of the New York theatre company The Wooster Group.
 He teaches at the University of Brighton’s Hastings branch and acts as Commissioning Editor for the London radio station Resonance 104.4FM.

 Dr Peter Day has a long history of academic and practical experience in the community technology movement.
 He is a founder member of the Community Informatics Research Network (CIRN)—an international network of researchers, practitioners and policy makers concerned with enabling communities through the use of Information and Communications Technologies.